filamentphp/filamentphp.com/content/articles/mohamedsabil83-easy-way-to-benefit-from-the-new-color-mechanism-in-frontend.md

 Route::get('/{user}', UserController::class);
 ```

-Modify the body content in `welcome.blade.php` with the following:
+Also, modify the body content in `welcome.blade.php` with the following:

 ```html
 <x-layouts.app>